victoria-tuck/multi-robot-task-allocation-stack/README.md

-This documentation is for `ros2` branch of `cbfkit-internal` repository and of this repository.
+This documentation is for `ozgur` branch of `hsr` repository and of this repository.
 The video accompanying this documentation can be found at https://drive.google.com/file/d/144wxIIqVRloF_41ngfn34iR-X_7aCdBs/view?usp=drive_link

 To prepare the environment, first, mount the correct folder in docker-compose.yaml.
 The colcon_ws (ROS2) workspace should be in mounted at /home/colcon_ws.
 Then to build the environment, run